-According to Piaget, babies ages 0-24 months belong to the sensorimotor stage of development, a stage characterized by exploration of the environment.
+According to Piaget, children ages 0-24 months belong to the sensorimotor stage of development, a stage characterized by the exploration of the environment.
 Newborns begin exploring objects with their developing vision.
-Then as they grow they continue learning about objects by grabbing them and placing them in their mouth.
+Then, as they grow, they continue learning about objects by grabbing them and placing them in their mouth.

-By 4-6 months of age, little one’s can transfer objects from one hand to the other.
-At around 7-9 months of age, they can manipulate objects by shaking, banging, and even throwing them to the floor, thus learning about cause and effect.
+By 4-6 months of age, little ones can transfer objects from one hand to the other.
+At around 7-9 months, they can manipulate objects by shaking, banging, and even throwing them to the floor, thus learning about cause and effect.
 By 10-12 months, fine motor skills begin to refine and they start practicing using the pincer grasp.
-From 13-18 months of age toddlers manipulate objects, mold clay or even stack objects.
-Then at around 18-24 months of age, they begin to engage in symbolic play, using objects in representation of other objects.
+From 13-18 months of age toddlers manipulate objects, mold clay, or even stack objects.
+Then, at around 18-24 months of age, they begin to engage in symbolic play, using objects in representation of other objects.

 Cardboard boxes offer your little scientist the opportunity to practice many of the above milestones, including object permanence, manipulation, and even pretend play.
 This is the reason why your little one prefers the box and noisy wrapping paper to the fancy toy inside.
-Now, this doesn’t mean that you should stop buying toys for your baby.
-There are lots of simple toys that offer your child hours of fun while promoting the achievement of developmental milestones.
+Now, this doesn’t mean that you should stop buying toys for him.
+There are lots of simple toys that offer your child hours of fun, while promoting the achievement of developmental milestones.

 When choosing a toy for your kiddo, ask yourself the following questions:

 - Will this toy offer open-ended play possibilities?
 Choose toys such as stacking blocks, interlocking blocks, or nesting cups/cubes.